Share this link

 PFAS environmental investigations

 The NSW RFS (RFS), NSW Environment Protection Authority (NSW EPA) and local Councils are working to investigate the presence of per-and poly-fluoroalkyl substances (PFAS) at locations across NSW.
-These chemicals were contained in firefighting foam which was used extensively worldwide for many years due to their effectiveness in fighting liquid fuel fires.
+Three types of PFAS chemicals – Perfluorooctane Sulfonate (PFOS), Perfluorooctanoic Acid (PFOA) and Perfluorohexane Sulfonate (PFHxS) were common ingredients in firefighting foams, which were used extensively worldwide for many years due to their effectiveness in fighting liquid fuel fires.

 The EPA is leading the NSW PFAS investigation program.
 The EPA monitors the progress of RFS PFAS investigations and coordinates any necessary precautionary dietary advice for people to avoid PFAS exposure.